 TCS graduates are known for being grounded, generous and compassionate.
 William Gore (‘14) continues to make an impact on the world around him as a senior at Woodward Academy this year.

 “TCS helped me find my interest in serving Atlanta’s refugee community.
 I went on a series of field trips to the Refugee Family Services headquarters with my class,” said William.
 “I wanted to keep volunteering, so in high school I started tutoring at Clarkston High School through the International Rescue Committee’s (IRC) Youth Futures program.”

 “TCS also really nurtured my love of learning about other cultures and languages.
 I loved my Spanish classes, and I was in the Chinese Club since I knew I wanted to learn Chinese as well.
 I remain passionate about these subjects today; I took French and Chinese throughout high school at Woodward and I spent summers studying Chinese in China and French and Arabic in Morocco.
-I am even going to study languages in college; next year I plan to attend the University of Cambridge to study Asian and Middle Eastern studies, with a focus on Chinese,” shared William.
+I am even going to study languages in college; next year I plan to attend the Columbia University to study East Asian Studies,” shared William.

 “TCS’s preparation helped me succeed academically once I went to Woodward.
 Because the (TCS) math curriculum included pre-algebra in sixth grade, I was able to move into Woodward’s highest level math track and take two years of calculus by the end of high school.
 The cooperative approach to learning that TCS taught me served me well in all of my subjects in middle and high school; I was able to help my classmates and learn from them so we could all learn more effectively.”